Skip to main content

 Contact: Robert (Bob) Barry, Engineering Lab Instructor

-Systems Lab I contains seven lab workstations plus three partial workstations with electronic instrumentation.
-This analog electronics instruction lab is for use only by students in courses assigned to the lab or by special permission of the lab manager.
+The Systems Labs contain several workstations plus three partial workstations with electronic instrumentation.
+These instructional labs are for use only by students in courses assigned to the labs or by special permission of the lab manager.
 The rules of use for the lab are:

 • The lab should not be occupied after hours unless there are at least two people present.